 Today Meteor focuses on two very limited production wines, the Estate Cabernet Sauvignon typically representing all of their Cabernet Sauvignon clones (usually around 700 cases) and the Special Family Reserve (usually around 100 cases) which usually focuses on just one clone – typically Clone 7.
 Only the highest quality free run juice is used in their wines and each Cabernet Sauvignon clone is always fermented separately until the final blending decisions.

-2014 marked the first vintage of the Clone Project – sold via a three pack, this very limited production offering focuses on three wines, each one made entirely from one clone of Cabernet Sauvignon including Clone 4, Clone 7 and Clone 337.
+2014 marked the first vintage of the Clone Project which is sold via a three pack; this very limited production offering focuses on three wines, each one made entirely from one clone of Cabernet Sauvignon including Clone 4, Clone 7 and Clone 337.

 —

-The wine can sometimes be found locally at Gary’s and ACME Fine Wine, both in St. Helena as well as several area restaurants including at Meadowood and Auberge du Soleil.
+The wine is primarily sold direct through their allocation list but is also selectively distributed within California. can sometimes be found locally at ACME Fine Wine in St. Helena as well as several area restaurants including at Meadowood, the French Laundry and Auberge du Soleil.
 The best way to acquire their wine is via their mailing list (still open at the time of this review).
 For more information, visit: www.meteorvineyard.com

-The following photos are provided by Meteor Vineyards:
+The following photos are provided by Meteor Vineyard:

 Blue Oak School, Napa